johnandrea/dna-multi-match/README.md

 The example below provides a scenario which illustrates the program's function.

-It is also possible to perform a speculation test by making a different input file with people placed in the tree where an unknown relative might exist.
+It is also possible to perform a speculation test by making a different input file with people placed in the tree where unknown relatives might exist.

 ## Features